the-company-tcus/docs/blog/2023-02-02-add-dynamic-routes-to-docusaurus.md

 :::

-Then create a page for individual book:
+Then create a page for the individual book:

 ```tsx title="src/pages/_books/[bookId].tsx"
 import React from 'react';